August49/IaaS-Setup/README.md

 # Introduction

 This repository contains a step-by-step setup your own of a Virtual Private Server (VPS) instance that will be running Ubuntu 20.04.6 LTS for hosting web applications.
-It covers the following topics: